 - continuous external and internal security camera surveillance

 Network and Transmission Controls

-Crazy Egg monitors and updates its communication technologies periodically with the goal of providing network security.
+Crazy Egg monitors and updates its communication technologies periodically to provide network security.

-By default, all communications from your end users and your visitors with the Crazy Egg Service are encrypted using industry-standard communication encryption technology.
+All communications from your end users and visitors with the Crazy Egg Service are encrypted using industry-standard communication encryption technology.
 Crazy Egg currently uses Transport Layer Security (TLS), with regular updates to cipher suites and configurations.

 2. Network Security

-Crazy Egg regularly updates network architecture schema and maintains an understanding of the data flows between its systems.
-Firewall rules and access restrictions are reviewed for appropriateness on a regular basis.
+Crazy Egg regularly updates the network architecture schema and maintains an understanding of the data flows between its systems.
+Firewall rules and access restrictions are reviewed for appropriateness regularly.

 3. Infrastructure Security

 Crazy Egg uses a Security Incident Event Management (SIEM) system and other security monitoring tools on the production servers hosting the Crazy Egg Service.
 Notifications from these tools are sent to the Crazy Egg Security Team so that they can take appropriate action.